📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Climate change is affecting weather patterns, increasing the frequency, magnitude and duration of extreme weather events such as high temperature, drought, flooding and extreme rainfall.
 Since BSC inhabit the interface between the atmosphere and the soil, the resilience of BSC to changes in weather patterns is likely to play a key role in determining how extreme weather events impact soil sustainability and resilience of its ecosystem functions.

-In this project you will investigate the functions of BSC in temperate soil, and the way in which these will be impacted by climate change, including extreme weather events.
+This project will investigate the functions of BSC in temperate soil, and the way in which these will be impacted by climate change, including extreme weather events.

 Publications